 You are considered a transfer student if you’ve completed at least 12 credit hours of college-level work after graduating from high school.

 Which credentials are considered?

-- If you’ve completed fewer than 24 credit hours at the time you apply, your high school transcript, SAT and/or ACT test scores, and previous college academic record are reviewed.
-Emphasis will be placed on your college academic record.
+- If you’ve completed fewer than 24 credit hours at the time you apply, we will review your high school transcript in addition to your previous college academic record.